petersenpeter/phy2-plugins/README.md

 For the time being, you will also have to find the path to your phy installation and copy 'tempdir.py' to *~YourPhyPath*/phy/utils.

 ### Known issue
-If you receive the following error after installation: 'GUI' object has no attribute 'edit_actions' replace SplitShortISI.py with SplitShortISI_v2.py.
+If you receive the following error after installation: 'GUI' object has no attribute 'edit_actions' replace SplitShortISI.py with SplitShortISI_v2.py (both files located in the plugins folder).

 ## How to cite
 Please use below DOI for citing these plugins.